tektutor/terraform-2428march-2025/Day3/README.md

    firstFunction(1000)
    secondFunction(1000)

-   //We wish run both firstFunction and secondFunction in parallel ( at the same time ) go firstFunction(1000) go secondFunction(1000)
+   //We wish to run both firstFunction and secondFunction in parallel ( at the same time ) go firstFunction(1000) go secondFunction(1000)